urorwell/AddonPreferences-Minimal-UI/README.md

 tested blender 3.2

-This Blender Add-On reduces UI clutter in the Add-On region of the Preferences Window
+A minimalist UI for the Add-On Preferences, by hiding the author, location, version, description, docs-button & report bug button.

 | Default | Minimal |
 |--|--|